dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 `DCEImageEditorView` is the view for developers to display, edit and manipulate images.
 On `DCEImageEditorView` developers can add editable UI elements via DCE UI configuration APIs to guide users on how to manipulate the images.

 **Auxiliary Classes**

+The auxiliary classes of DCE are available as follow.
+They support ether the video streaming processing or UI configurations.
+For more information please see the API documentation of each platform.

 | Class Name | Description |
 | ---------- | ----------- |